SECTION 1 - INTRODUCTION

 G. Social Networking or Social Media Websites

-Profiles you generate in any social community where you mention or discuss VIMA must clearly identify you as a VIMA Independent Associate and must appear as described herein.
+Profiles you generate in any social community where you mention or discuss VIMA must clearly identify you as a VIMA independent business owner and must appear as described herein.
 When you participate in those communities you must avoid inappropriate conversations, comments, images, video, audio, applications or any other adult, profane, discriminatory or vulgar content.
-The determination of what is inappropriate is at VIMA’s sole discretion, and offending Associates will be subject to disciplinary action and/or termination.
+The determination of what is inappropriate is at VIMA’s sole discretion, and offending independent business owners will be subject to disciplinary action and/or termination.

 You agree that you will immediately take down a non-compliant site at the request of VIMA.
 Appeals regarding compliance may be submitted after the site has been taken down.
 Appeals should be directed to the email address set forth in the policy addressing dispute resolutions.